Brian Richardson email@example.com

-Each year, CDPH conducts a comprehensive West Nile Virus surveillance, prevention and control program.
-In addition to spraying, this includes dropping larvacide in catch basins, which helps limit the number of mosquitoes that can carry the virus, and regularly testing mosquitoes caught in traps throughout the city.
-By utilizing data the city is able to most efficiently target high-risk areas for the virus.
+Every year, CDPH conducts a comprehensive West Nile virus surveillance and prevention program.
+This includes dropping larvacide in catch basins, which helps limit the number of mosquitoes that can carry the virus, and regularly testing mosquitoes that are caught in traps located throughout the city.
+This information guides CDPH’s efforts throughout the season, allowing teams to respond quickly in the right geographic areas to further reduce risks through neighborhood outreach and spraying.
+Since the beginning of mosquito season, more than 430 mosquito batches have been tested.
+This is the first batch to produce positive results.

-CDPH reminds residents to take precautions against mosquitoes that may carry the virus, including:
+CDPH reminds residents to take precautions against mosquitoes who may carry the virus, including:

-West Nile Virus cannot be transmitted from person-to-person.
-Instead, it is transmitted strictly through mosquitoes.
+West Nile virus cannot be transmitted from person-to-person.
+Instead, it is transmitted to humans via mosquitoes.
 Most mosquitoes do not carry the virus.
 Additional information on the virus, including symptoms and how to protect against the virus can be found here.

-As part of their ongoing response efforts, CDPH will continue to collect mosquitoes from traps located throughout the city and test these mosquitoes for West Nile Virus.
-Using results of these tests, CDPH will determine the appropriate steps to be taken in order to best protect Chicago residents.
+As part of their ongoing response efforts, CDPH will increase traps and monitoring in the area where the mosquito batch tested positive.
+Following additional tests, CDPH will determine the appropriate next steps to be taken, including possible spraying, to best protect Chicago residents.